kevindudeja/Suggestive-Pop-Ups/README.md

 ### Problems
 1. Usage of names based on context of the names

-Ex1: You should go meet kevin
+ - Ex1: You should go meet kevin

     - User1 gets pop-up to share kevin's contact details

-Ex2: Kevin and Abhinav are good students.
+ - Ex2: Kevin and Abhinav are good students.

     - User1 gets pop-up to share kevin's and abhinav's contact details

 ### Alternatives
-1. Predictive text based on Who, What, When, Where and How on the context
+1. Predictive text based on Who, What, When, Where and How questions of the context which is chat conversations

-Ex1: I sent you a picture.
+  Ex1: User1 types "I sent you a picture."

   - Knowing 'what' had to sent based on the chat between the users.
 "A picture of my new haircut"
   - Knowing 'how'/'where'.
 Which medium was used.
 Whatsapp or email
   - Knowing 'when'.
 Need it be asked?
 Yes.
 Maybe.

-Unable to proceed with any new ideas or knowing what am I doing.
-My friend said I am making a Cognitive Thinking application.
-Or a chat morderator.
+  If User1 told User2 that he got a haircut and user2 requested a picture over whatsapp.
+So the chat history answers 'what' of the context but not 'how'/'where'.
+Hence user1 can get text prediction: 'on whatsapp', 'on email'.

 # Suggestive-Pop-Ups
 Assistive Information for textual conversations using Pop-Ups